pilotmoon/PopClip-Extensions/source/_beta/README.md

 Extension format still to be finalised.
 Very rough documentation follows....

-`Config.js` is the main "entry point".
-This is loaded and evaluated by PopClip.
+`Config.js` is the main entry point" This is loaded and evaluated by PopClip.
 This script should invoke `define()`, passing an object to define the extension.

 Example, possibly the simplest extension: